 A roofing supplement or contractor supplement is when a contractor asks for additional materials, labor, or trades to be added to the insurance claim.
 An adjuster may not include enough shingles, ice and water shield, siding, etc. on the scope of loss to get the job done correctly.
 In some cases, these missing items are required by local building code.
 When this happens, a contractor writes a new Xactimate Estimate to include those missing items and submits it to the insurance company for approval.
 Contractors must also include supporting documentation such as photos, measurements, local code requirements, and invoices to explain why these funds are needed.

-Roofing Contractors typically earn between $2,000 and $6,000 per job when they supplement, which translates into a 10-25% increase in revenue for the year.
 This largely depends on the type of documentation you provide with your supplements, and how much time you are willing to allow a job to remain in the “settlement” phase of the supplementing process.
 Contractors that want to make the most money on supplementing train their sales reps to gather all the necessary documentation (inspection checklists, photos, invoices, etc).
 They prepare each job as though it will require a full supplement and have systems in place to organize their jobs so multiple team members can easily access all the information.
 Contractors who earn the highest average supplements also create larger scheduling backlogs.
 This can allow more time to settle more complicated claims, challenge denials & partial trade approvals.